verge-io/docs/docs/product-guide/nvidiavGPU.md

 !!! hint "NVIDIA Client licensing may involve generating a client config token on the NVIDIA licensing server that will need to be downloaded into the VM guest, followed by a VM reboot."

-## Sharing an NVIDIA vGPU Device to a Tenant
+## Sharing an NVIDIA vGPU to a Tenant

 NVIDIA vGPU devices can be passed to a tenant for the tenant to pass to its own VMs.

-!!! note "When devices are shared to a tenant, they are thick provisioned (i.e. the tenant then owns the devices, so they cannot be assigned to other VMs or tenants even when not in use.)"
+!!! note "When devices are shared to a tenant, they are thick provisioned (i.e. the tenant then owns the devices, so they cannot be assigned to other VMs or tenants, even when not in use.)"

-1. Navigate to the desired **tenant dashboard** (Main Dashboard -> Tenants -> Tenants -> doube-click the tenant within the list.)
+1. Navigate to the desired **tenant dashboard** (Main Dashboard > Tenants > Tenants > double-click the tenant within the list.)
 2. Click **Nodes** on the left menu.
 3. **Double-click one of the tenant nodes**.
 4. Click **Devices** on the left menu.